 A simple screening question with the potential for massive reduction in medicines wastage with subsequent individualised care, environmental and cost saving benefits.

-- New model of care asking a simple screening question.
+- New model of care asking a simple screening question to reduce medicine wastage in the NHS, aligning with the Net Zero strategy.

-Dr Deb Gompertz, is a complex Care GP, and the Clinical Lead for South Somerset Complex Care, who joined the NHS Clinical Entrepreneur Programme in 2021.
-As a former Population Health Fellow her focus is person centered care, collaborative working and changing practices with environmental impact.
+Dr Deb Gompertz is a complex care GP, Deputy Honorary Secretary at the British Geriatrics Society and Cohort 6 Clinical Entrepreneur.
+As a former Population Health Fellow her focus is person centred care, collaborative working and changing practices with environmental impact.

 The role of the Complex Care GP in South Somerset is to perform holistic assessments of patients’ needs within their homes.
 These patients include people who have recently been discharged from hospital, had frequent admissions to hospital and/or are involved with multiple services.